 I enjoy working with small teams trying to realize grand visions.

 My interests have taken me from a background in philosophy to a practice in education and technology, but none has been more rewarding or prolific than my collaboration with my muse and my wife June George.

 We're honored to work with a core group of really smart and passionate individuals and organizations:

-- I'm currently the creative director at Montessorium, where we create delightful, engaging activities and apps for children, and helpful, inspiring resources for parents.
+- I'm currently the CEO at Montessorium, where we create delightful, engaging activities and apps for children, and helpful, inspiring resources for parents.

 I'm also the creative director at Baan Dek, whose mission is to provide an incredible Montessori foundation for children and an inspirational resource for teachers and parents.